passsy/kt.dart/README.md

   <img src="https://user-images.githubusercontent.com/1096485/51038827-6e47b300-15b4-11e9-8618-da9f2af61738.png">
 </p>

-This project is a port of Kotlins [Kotlin Standard library](https://kotlinlang.org/api/latest/jvm/stdlib/index.html) for Dart/Flutter projects.
-It's a useful addition to [`dart:core`](https://api.dartlang.org/stable/dart-core/dart-core-library.html) and includes collections (`KtList`, `KtMap`, `KtSet`) as well as and other packages which can improve every Dart/Flutter app.
+This project is a port of Kotlin's [Kotlin Standard library](https://kotlinlang.org/api/latest/jvm/stdlib/index.html) for Dart/Flutter projects.
+It's a useful addition to [`dart:core`](https://api.dartlang.org/stable/dart-core/dart-core-library.html) and includes collections (`KtList`, `KtMap`, `KtSet`) as well as other packages which can improve every Dart/Flutter app.

 ## Motivation

 Dart's [`dart:core`](https://api.dartlang.org/stable/dart-core/dart-core-library.html) package provides basic building blocks.
-But sometimes they are too low leven and not as straight-forward as Kotlins [`kotlin-stdlib`](https://kotlinlang.org/api/latest/jvm/stdlib/index.html).
+But sometimes they are too low level and not as straightforward as Kotlin's [`kotlin-stdlib`](https://kotlinlang.org/api/latest/jvm/stdlib/index.html).

-Here are a few examples what this project offers: _(click to expand)_
+Here are a few examples of what this project offers: _(click to expand)_

 <details>
   <summary>Immutable collections by default</summary>

 ### `dart:core` collections

 Dart's `List` is mutable by default.
-The immutable `List.unmodifiable` is the same type but the mutation methods throw at runtime.
+The immutable `List.unmodifiable` is the same type, but the mutation methods throw at runtime.

 ```dart
 final dartList = [1, 2, 3];